Home › Blog › How to Create Popup Surveys Your Visitors Can’t Resist

 In that case, you can deploy popup surveys on those pages and ask customers what they couldn’t find, what they would like to see on the page, and their overall experience.

-Popup surveys can give great results if deployed at the right place.
-It’s easy to decide the correct place based on the purpose and the type of popup survey.
+Popup surveys can give excellent results if deployed in the right place.
+Based on the purpose and type of popup survey, it’s easy to decide where to deploy them.

-For example, if you want to gauge your users’ loyalty toward your product and brand, you need to deploy an NPS popup survey while your customers are using your product.
+For example, to gauge your users’ loyalty toward your product and brand, you must deploy an NPS popup survey while your customers use your product.

 Here’s an in-house example:

-Qualaroo conducts in-product NPS surveys as the users are using the product.
-Doing this ensures a high response rate and customer engagement.
+Qualaroo conducts in-product NPS surveys as users are using the product.
+This ensures a high response rate and customer engagement.

-And no, you won’t be hampering the customer experience since these popup surveys come up on the corner of the screen and don’t take an overwhelming amount of space that may seem intrusive.
+And no, you won’t be hampering the customer experience since these popup surveys appear on the corner of the screen and don’t take up an overwhelming amount of space that may seem intrusive.

 You need to consider ‘Who you are going to ask.’
 Each popup survey type aims to gauge specific information from a target customer segment.

 Suppose you want to identify new feature opportunities for your product.
-In that case, it’s not wise to show your survey to new prospects who have just signed up or are on a free trial since they haven’t yet used your product enough to give you reliable feature suggestions.
+In that case, showing your survey to new prospects who have just signed up or are on a free trial is not wise since they haven’t used your product enough to give you reliable feature suggestions.

 The ideal segment will be customers using your product for a while who can speak from their experience.